r-rishabh-j/ITBench-SRE-Agent/Leaderboard.md

     --benchmark_timeout 72000
 ```

 9. The agent harness interacts with the ITBench Leaderboard service.
-It runs your agent in a containerized environment on your system and once a scenario run is complete transitions to the next.
+It runs your agent in the containerized environment on your system and once a scenario run is complete transitions to the next.